NZXT Function Elite MiniTKL

 Is the NZXT Function Elite MiniTKL good for competitive gaming?

-How good is the typing feel?
+How does the typing feel?

 Video Reviews